TelcoSec/GSM-NiaB/README.md

 The goal of this lab is to create a GSM network with internet access and execute calls between our mobile phones.

-SISO for MIMO use BladeRF
+LimeSDR only allow SISO for MIMO use BladeRF
 ## OS
 1. Debian 12 RPI4
 2. Linux RPI4-GSM-B0x 6.6.31+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.31-1+rpt1 (2024-05-29) aarch64 GNU/Linux